, , ,

 A month before Disability Rights Wisconsin filed its complaint, the U.S. Department of Justice sent a letter to officials in the Town of Thornapple and the Town of Lawrence notifying them the DOJ has “authorized the filing of a lawsuit” over the federal violations.

-The letter, obtained by Votebeat, said federal investigators determined the towns failed to make “at least one direct recording electronic voting symptom or other voting system equipped for individuals with disabilities available at each polling place, including during the April 2, 2024, federal primary election.”
+The letter, obtained by Votebeat, said federal investigators determined the towns failed to make “at least one direct recording electronic voting system or other voting system equipped for individuals with disabilities available at each polling place, including during the April 2, 2024, federal primary election.”
 It said to avoid litigation, town officials could negotiate a “consent decree” with the federal government.

 A local resident told Votebeat that Thornapple didn’t use the federally required voting equipment during Wisconsin’s Aug.
 13 election either.

 In May, Thornapple Town Board Supervisor Tom Zelm told the Milwaukee Journal Sentinel the decision to pull voting machines was made in June 2023.
 Town voter and Rusk County Democratic Party chair Erin Webster told the paper the decision is tied to former President and current GOP nominee Donald Trump’s false claims about the 2020 presidential election being stolen by way of fraud.
-Webster posted a recording of a phone call purportedly with another member of Thornapple’s board online, where the supervisor said the board believes that “there was a stolen election and the computers have to go because they full of error.”
+Webster posted a recording of a phone call purportedly with another member of Thornapple’s board online, where the supervisor said the board believes that “there was a stolen election and the computers have to go because they are full of error.”

 Kerschensteiner said her organization is nonpartisan and any concerns “with the sanctity of the counting” of ballots is “beyond what we’re able to do.”